Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ### Implementing dynamic view title

-Let's start with updating the view title, and make it dynamically include the order number.
+Let's start with updating the view title, and making it dynamically include the order number.

 We will set the `title` of our `SalesOrderDetailView` to be "*Line Item for Sales Order {0}*", where the placeholder will contain the order number.
 We'll implement the dynamic title in the custom view model, so we'll need to set the `customize="true"` on its `ui:view-model` element, as follows.